9MarchThe Jean Steels Rhetoric Competition

 The pupils are given the opportunity to perform in the MAD Evenings, House Plays, Junior Production and Whole School Production.
-Performances have included Guys and Dolls, The Jungle Book, Alice in Wonderland and Dracula.
+Performances have included Guys and Dolls, The Jungle Book, Alice in Wonderland, Dracula, Sweeney Todd and Macbeth.

 Outside of School students have performed in performances at The Gaiety Theatre, such as Oklahoma and The Little Mermaid.
 They are also encouraged to participate in Island-wide competitions including, the Guild, The Next Big Thing, Young Actor of Mann, Rotary Public Speaking and the Thomas Cranmer Bible Reading.
 The LAMDA Exams take place once a year and every student takes part.